-- The Postal CodeoM Conversion File (PCCF) links postal codesoM (provided by Canada Post Corporation [CPC] on the Address Lookup File updated to the Reference Date to geographic codes for 2016 Census geographic areas, including province and federal electoral district 2013 Representative Order codes.
-These geographical areas have a reference date of January 1, 2016, except for the Federal electoral district -2013 Representation Order. - The PCFRF contains postal codeoM data under license from Canada Post Corporation. - Federal electoral district (FED) names are derived from the Statistical Registers and Geography Division's Spatial Data Infrastructure.
+- The Postal CodeoM Conversion File (PCCF) links postal codesoM provided by Canada Post Corporation (CPC) on the Address Lookup File updated to the reference date to geographic codes for 2021 Census geographic areas, including province and federal electoral district 2013 Representative Order codes.
+These geographical areas have a reference date of January 1, 2021 except for the Federal electoral district -2013 - Representation Order. - The PCFRF contains postal codeoM data under license from Canada Post Corporation. - Federal electoral district (FED) names are derived from the Statistics Canada's Spatial Data Infrastructure.
 The source of the geographic names and codes of federal electoral districts is the 2013 Representation Order of the Chief Electoral Office, Elections Canada.
 The Spatial Data Infrastructure contains a table with the name of each federal electoral district and its associated identification code.
 This table is updated based on name changes provided by Elections Canada.
-Where changes to the electoral boundaries have been provided by Elections Canada, the correspondence between the federal electoral district and postal codesOM is updated. - The 2016 Census of Population is used as a source for deriving the weights.
-When a postal codeoM is linked in the PCFRF to more than one FED, the number of persons reporting the postal codeoM in the census may be used to derive the weights.
+Where changes to the electoral boundaries have been provided by Elections Canada, the correspondence between the federal electoral district and postal codesoM is updated. - The 2021 Census of Population is used as a source for deriving the weights.
+When a postal codeoM is linked in the PCFRF to more than one FED, the 2021 Census population or Canada Post Corporation address ranges are used to derive the weights.